matt-t/matt-t/README.md

 ### Welcome to my Github!
-I'm Matthew (he/him) currently a third year studying computer science at the University of Waterloo and business at Wilfrid Laurier University.
+I'm Matthew and I am currently a third year studying computer science at the University of Waterloo and business at Wilfrid Laurier University.